 In 2004 Mark became the trial team chief of the drug unit for the Prosecutor’s Office and focused on aggressively prosecuting methamphetamine labs.
 Since that time meth labs have been reduced by over 95% in Pierce County.
 Mark was also one of the deputy prosecutors who convicted the Tacoma mall shooter.
 He has successfully prosecuted murder, rape, drive-by shootings, child abuse, domestic violence and many other crimes.

 Here is a Washington Law & Politics article about how Mark as an author and a prosecutor and the relationship between his writing and his trial work.

 Mark’s fourth novel, The King of Methlehem, was published by Simon & Schuster in May of 2007.
 By the end of the month it was on the Pacific Northwest Bestseller list.
 The paperback was published in May of 2008.
 Mark is working on a follow-up.

 He continues to write book reviews and also writes a column, Zen Lawyer, for the Tacoma Pierce County Bar News.
 His agent is putting the columns together for a possible book.
 Meanwhile, you can read some of the chapters in the blog section of this site.
 Chapter 10, for example, features a crash course on one-minute meditation.

-Under his leadership, the office has made the community safer with a successful Gang Unit, Elder Abuse Unit, and a High Priority Offender program, an objective, data-driven program that focuses resources on career criminals.
+Under his leadership, the office has made the community safer with a successful Elder Abuse Unit, Gant Unit, and a High Priority Offender program, an objective, data-driven program that focuses resources on career criminals.
 The office also runs progressive and innovative alternative courts for drug addiction, mental health issues, and veterans.
 His Prosecutor website is www.marklindquist.org. #ProtectingOurCommunity